-From this study and from another with a different set of professions, we can gather that the impacts of brief interventions do not depend on whether the interventionist is a doctor, nurse or psychologist, nor on the level they have reached in their profession; personal qualities matter more.
-Look too at cell C2’s bite.
-It cites studies which suggest that recruiting the ‘right’ clinicians who have not been trained in motivational interviewing would be better than choosing the ‘wrong’ ones who have been.
+From this study, from another with a different set of professions, and from reviews of brief alcohol interventions in general ( ) and in primary care ( ), we can gather that the impacts of brief interventions do not depend on whether the interventionist is a doctor, nurse or psychologist, nor on the level they have reached in their profession.
+Nor it seems (document } does sticking to the intended brief intervention programme necessarily maximise effectiveness.
+Personal qualities matter more – and that may include basics like sharing the same native language and the patient’s culture.
+The message about the primacy of personal qualities extends also to treatment based on motivational interviewing, the basis for many brief interventions; cell C2’s bite cites studies which suggest that recruiting the ‘right’ clinicians who have not been trained in motivational interviewing would be better than choosing the ‘wrong’ ones who have been.

 Is it what you don’t do that matters?
 Here we address a possibly dispiriting finding: that doing lots of the ‘right’ things in a brief motivational intervention matters little, while just one lapse to the ‘wrong’ sort of comment can be destructive.

 Look at the other studies.
-Findings were very similar in the Swiss study of emergency patients.
-Move down the list to another of Swiss army conscripts, and we get a glimpse into the mechanism behind drinking outcomes.
-Complex reflections top the list of counsellor behaviours which generate ‘change talk’ indicative of intention to reduce drinking, while “surprisingly”, interjecting more of the other motivational-type comments such as open questions, simple reflections, and affirming and supporting, were like the proverbial water off a duck’s back, not moving the conversation in any particular direction.
-It will by now come as no surprise that non-motivational comments like confrontation and directing or advising the client counterproductively prompted comments indicative of intention not to change one’s drinking.
-Finally, an omnibus analysis of two Swiss army conscript trials and a US trial confirmed the negative impact of these kinds of comments.
+Findings were very similar in a Swiss study of emergency patients.
+Move to another study of Swiss army conscripts, and we gain insight into the mechanisms which generate desired outcomes.
+‘Complex reflections’ adding a deeper or alternative meaning to the client’s comments topped the list of counsellor behaviours which provoked ‘change talk’ indicative of an intention to reduce drinking.
+In contrast, more of the other motivational-type comments such as open questions, simple reflections, and affirming and supporting, were like the proverbial water off a duck’s back, not moving the conversation in any particular direction.
+That was a surprise, but another finding should by now come as no surprise – that non-motivational comments like confrontation and directing or advising the client counterproductively prompted comments indicative of an intention not to change one’s drinking.
+Finally, a joint re-analysis of two Swiss army conscript trials and a US trial on medical wards confirmed the negative impact of these kinds of comments.

 What do you make of these findings?
-Can they be dismissed as not cause and effect or even a reverse causality, the more ‘difficult’ clients who were always going to carry on drinking eliciting non-motivational responses from exasperated counsellors?
-What was going on in sessions when counsellors made very, very frequent, but not very deeply probing, motivational-type responses?
+Can they be dismissed as not cause and effect or even a reverse causality, the more ‘difficult’ clients who were always going to carry on drinking eliciting non-motivational responses from exasperated practitioners?
+What was going on in sessions when practitioners made very, very frequent – but not deeply probing – motivational-type responses?
 Why did these fail to generate change and sometimes seem to obstruct it?
 Were the counsellors energetically doing what their training had mandated, without really paying attention to and trying to understand the individual before them?
-Attempts at understanding are signified above all by complex reflections, which most consistently among motivational interviewing’s repertoire were associated with positive outcomes.
+Thoughtful, attentive attempts at understanding are signified above all by complex reflections, which most consistently among motivational interviewing’s repertoire were associated with positive outcomes.

-Here we seem to have a picture forming of any number of perhaps superficially positive or affirming remarks (the equivalent of ‘Have a nice day’ wishes) failing to connect with clients, while just a few which showed the counsellor really was trying to understand them made a positive impact.
-On the other side of the balance, just a few which demonstrated the counsellor was not on and by the client’s side, but pursuing their own agenda from a superior position, scuppered the session.
-Does that make sense to you from your work or personal life?
+Here we seem to have a picture forming of any number of perhaps superficially positive or affirming remarks (the equivalent of ‘Have a nice day’ wishes) failing to connect with clients, while just a few which showed the counsellor really is trying to understand make a positive impact, and just a few which demonstrated the counsellor was not on and by the client’s side, but pursuing their own agenda from a superior position, scuppered the session.

 Yet in the English SIPS study detailed in cell A1’s bite, relatively unsophisticated and brief advice ( panel right) was no less effective than longer interventions which drew on motivational interviewing.
 Perhaps variation in outcomes due to the interventionist applies only to interventions which are harder to acquire and practice.
 Or perhaps the interventionist is just as important when the intervention is simple advice, but in different ways.